 |Output||Single-Point, Two-Point, Three-Point Switching and Pump Control Logic||4-20mA, Voltage Analog Output, Digital Output (RS-485), PNP Output||4-20mA||0.2-5V voltage Output, Digital Output (RS-485, RS-232), Fuel Guage Analog Output||4-20mA, Voltage Analog Output, Three Point Relay Output|

-In this principle, the sense electrode and the vessel wall act as two electrode of a capacitor and a material "shield" is proposed as an insulated electrode that will be added between ground and sense part.
-The sense and the shield is connected to the same source but they are electrically isolated from each other.
-Due to this, no RF current is flowing between shield and sense electrode.
-The main purpose for adding shield is to block the RF current from reaching to the vessel wall via coating of the probe.
+In this principle, the sense electrode and the vessel wall act as two electrodes of a capacitor and a material "shield" is proposed as an insulated electrode that will be added between ground and sense part.
+The sense and the shield are connected to the same source but they are electrically isolated from each other.
+Due to this, no RF current is flowing between the shield and the sense electrode.
+The main purpose of adding a shield is to block the RF current from reaching the vessel wall via the coating of the probe.

-- The specially designed immuno coat probe comprises of sense and shield electrodes that are isloated from each other with the help of insulators.
+- The specially designed Immuno coat probe comprises of sense and shield electrodes that are isolated from each other with the help of insulators.

 - The RF source is applied to measure and detect the change in admittance.

 - The Evaluation Unit measures the change of admittance accurately by using the Radio Frequency ( R.F.) techniques coupled with the coat-immunizing circuitry.

 - The RF signal is transmitted between probe and evaluation unit via coaxial cable to eliminate the effects of changing cable capacitance to ground.

 - The processed signal is used to empower relay whose output are available for annunciation / control.

 - The PTFE insulation is provided between sense, shield, and ground with the support of tapered mechanism which makes it rugged for typical applications.

 - The drive current of the active shield is at the same frequency and polarity as the probe which prevents the flow of RF current from probe to the ground in case of build-up on the probe.